gonz1247/gamer-journey/README.md

 I got the idea for this project since I am huge fan of video games, but also movies.
 For my movie watching hobby I use [Letterboxd](https://letterboxd.com/) to track everything I am watching, so I thought it would be cool if there was a similar app for playing video games.
-I got the idea for this project since I am huge fan of video games, but also movies.
-For my movie watching hobby I use [Letterboxd](https://letterboxd.com/) to track everything I am watching, so I thought it would be cool if there was a similar app for playing video games.

-Currently, I am an aerospace engineer but, I am hoping to pivot my career to software engineering hopefully soon.
-I am hopeful that continuing to work on personal projects like this will help me to develop the skills and portfolio necessary to make the switch in careers.
 Currently, I am an aerospace engineer but, I am hoping to pivot my career to software engineering hopefully soon.
 I am hopeful that continuing to work on personal projects like this will help me to develop the skills and portfolio necessary to make the switch in careers.